BAI: Beck Anxiety Inventory

 Scoring Procedure

-1. Sum all item responses (range: 0-63)
+1. Sum all 21 item responses (total range 0-63).

-2. Higher scores indicate greater anxiety severity
+2. Higher scores indicate greater anxiety severity.

 BAI Severity Classification